dasch-swiss/dsp-api/docs/03-endpoints/api-v2/text/custom-standoff.md

   must be submitted in the data type attribute).

-The basic idea is that parts of a text can be marked up in a way that allows using built-in data types.
+The basic idea is that parts of a text can be marked up in a way that allows using DSP-API's built-in data types.
 In order to do so, the typed values have to be provided in a standardized way in an attribute that has to be defined in the mapping.